 The grant covers eligible child care, including infant and toddler day care, pre-school/pre-K programs, care on school holidays, school-age summer day camps/programs, and school-age before/after school care.
 This grant helps you explore options and find creative solutions to some of the child care challenges you face.

-You must complete and submit a Child Care Grant application and supporting documentation on or before September 28, 2018 at 4:30 p.m.
+You must complete and submit a Child Care Grant application and supporting documentation on or before the deadline (September 30, 2019 for 2020 funding).

-Applications are completed online, but the completed applications must be printed and submitted with all required documentation attached to HR Services and Transitions Center either in person, via the Cornell Dropbox, or by sending via U.S. Mail (postmarked by September 28, 2018.)
+Applications are completed online, but the completed applications must be printed and submitted with all required documentation attached to HR Services and Transitions Center either in person, via Cornell's Secure File Transfer, or by sending via U.S. Mail (postmarked by September 30, 2019.)

 If sending by U.S. Mail, mail to: